-The Australia Awards Scholarships 2023-2024 are open to online applications for international students.
+The Australia Awards Scholarship 2024 is open to online applications for international students.
 Australian Prize Awards Long-term awards administered by the Department of Foreign Affairs and Trade.
 They aim to contribute to the development needs of Australia’s partner countries in line with bilateral and regional agreements.

 They provide opportunities for people from developing countries, especially those in the Indo-Pacific region, to pursue full-time undergraduate or postgraduate studies at participating Australian universities and Technical and Further Education (TAFE) institutions.